 I am Reverend Deborah Fortel.
-I live at
+I live at 3668 Shenandoah in the City of St. Louis, 63110.

-.
 I am here as

-a concerned citizen, and I was also on the petition committee seeking to repeal the decision to have nuclear waste stored at the airport.
+24 25 a concerned citizen, and I was also on the petition committee seeking to repeal the decision to have nuclear waste stored at the airport.